What is Eye flu?

 Eye flu is an eye disease also known as viral conjunctivitis.
-It is a common eye infection that we face at some time in life.
-This infection induces eye irritation and it is a condition when a person has sore eyes.
+It is a common eye infection that we face at some moment in our life.
+This infection induces eye irritation and a condition when a person has sore eyes.

 Viral conjunctivitis can occur in epidemics affected by one of the viruses responsible for the common cold.
-The condition can occur because of chemicals found in eye drops, cosmetics, or contact lens solution.
+The condition can occur because of the harmful chemicals found in eye drops, cosmetics, or contact lens solutions.

-A highly contagious disease, conjunctivitis is the swollen or pain caused in the conjunctiva, a thin membrane which covers the front of the eyes.
-Though eye flu can harm people of all age it’s more common with children.
+A highly contagious disease, conjunctivitis is a swollen or pain caused in the conjunctiva, a thin membrane that covers the front of the eyes.
+Though the eye flu can harm people of all age groups but is mainly found in children.

-But few people know and understand what to do and how to protect in case of this problem.
-Sometimes such infections are caused by something going on in the eyes like dust or dirt.
+But few people know and understand what to do and how to protect in the case of this problem.
+Sometimes such infections are caused by something that goes in the eyes like dust or dirt.
 People who wear bad lenses are also more likely to suffer from this infection.
-This infection starts with one eye, but soon the other eye also catches it.
-It occurs mostly in cold weather or rainy season.
+The infection starts with one eye but soon transmits to another eye.
+It mostly occurs in cold weather or the rainy season.
 It is a spreading disease that can happen to any person.
-Once it happens to someone, it also spreads to the people living around it.
-After infection in the eyes, the eyes first look dark yellow and then after some time the colour of the eyes changes to red.
+Once it happens to someone, it also gets spread to the people living around that person.
+After infection in the eyes, the eyes first look dark yellow and then after some time the colour of the eyes changes to red in colour.

 Symptoms of eye flu